Act now to preserve the Rancho!

 • In our world of diminishing biodiversity and expanding endangered species, this planned multi-story cono development, within feet of the LA River, threatens the existing habitat, and blocks efforts to restore the LA River ecosystem that once was.

-Proposed out-of-place 5-story condos:
+Proposed project 5-story condos: